Grose Valley Blue Mountains — Govetts Leap, Bridal Veil Falls & the Lookouts Above the Wilderness

 The Grose Valley side of the Blue Mountains — Blackheath and its lookouts — is further from Sydney than Katoomba and gets fewer visitors as a result.
 That's a reasonable trade: the crowds thin out, the lookouts are quieter, and the landscape feels less managed.

 On our Blue Mountains Private Tour, Govetts Leap is a regular stop — it's too spectacular to skip.
-The other lookouts depend on the group, the season, and how the day unfolds.
+The other lookouts that we visit depend on the group, the season, and how the day unfolds.